StudioProj3/SP3/CONVENTION_HANDBOOK.md

 # Convention Handbook

 1. Commit Message format
-    - Commit titles start with a captial letter and end with a fullstop.
+    - Commit titles start with a capital letter and end with a fullstop.
     - Commit titles should be strictly one sentence long.
-    - Additional content needed to put placed in the commit description.
+    - Additional content needed should be placed in the commit description.

     **Example(s):**
     ```